NerLOR/owinec/README.md

 Windows hosts.

-# MS-WSMV Protocol
+# WS-MAN Protocol

 ## Protocol Stack

-The MS-WSMV protocol stack is structured as follows:
+The WS-MAN protocol stack is structured as follows:

 ```
  +--------------+